 Analyzing Walt Disney's Unusual Options Activity

-Walt Disney (NYSE:DIS) shares experienced unusual options activity on Thursday.
-The stock price moved up to $177.35 following the option alert.
+Walt Disney (NYSE:DIS) shares experienced unusual options activity on Friday.
+The stock price moved down to $177.14 following the option alert.

 - Option Type: SWEEP